My tooth is cracked, how should I proceed?

 There are five major types of cracked teeth:

-Crazy lines are shallow, tiny cracks that only affect the outer enamel.
-They aren’t painful but may look unsightly.
-Crazy lines mainly affect adults.
+Craze lines are shallow, tiny cracks that only affect the outer enamel.
+They aren’t painful, but may look unsightly.
+Craze lines mainly affect adults.

 A fractured cusp occurs when a piece of your tooth’s chewing surface breaks off.
 This usually is not painful.

 When a crack extends from your tooth’s chewing surface vertically toward the root, it’s referred to as a cracked tooth.
 Early treatment is paramount in this situation.
 Left untreated, the problem can worsen with time, and you may eventually lose the tooth.

 4. Split tooth